-"Mandatory Purchase Provision" means the provision of the 2023 Series B-2 Bonds for the purchase of any 2023 Series B-2 Bond on any Change Date.
+"Mandatory Purchase Provision" means the provision of the Variable Rate Bonds for the purchase of any Variable Rate Bond of a Series on any Change Date.

-"Maximum Rate" means, (i) with respect to the 2023 Series B-2 Bonds other than Bank Bonds, ten percent (10%) per annum, and (ii) with respect to 2023 Series B-2 Bonds that are Bank Bonds, fifteen percent (15%) per annum.
+"Maximum Rate" means, (i) with respect to the Variable Rate Bonds of a Series other than Bank Bonds, ten percent (10%) per annum, and (ii) with respect to Variable Rate Bonds of a Series that are Bank Bonds, fifteen percent (15%) per annum.